data-edu/data-science-in-education/18-additional-resources.Rmd

 > A fantastic (though more conceptual than practical, i.e., there is no R code or other software implementation ror creating the plots) introduction to data visualization.

-## Books related to data science in education
+## Books Related to Data Science in Education

 Geller, W., Cratty, D., & Knowles, J. (2020). *Education data done right: Lessons from the trenches of applied data science.* Leanpub. https://leanpub.com/eddatadoneright